-Not so the azures.
-They're a beautiful mess.
+Not so the azures.1 They're a beautiful mess.
 The little blue butterfly too often known simply as "Spring Azure" has been a moving target with multiple identities for at least three decades.
-In the field, we recognize among azures a complex of three or more distinct varieties - or phenotypes.
-They differ mostly in the dark spots and blotches on the underside of the hindwing.
-This is not the random variation of a Dalmatian, for example, but rather distinctive forms with specific patterns of spots and blotches.
+In the field, we recognize among azures a complex of three or more distinct varieties - or phenotypes.2 They differ mostly in the dark spots and blotches on the underside of the hindwing.
+This is not the random variation of a Dalmatian, for example, but rather distinctive forms with specific patterns of spots and blotches or varying shades of blue above.